 Assessment of land owned by related corporations

-Where 2 or more corporations are related, the land they own, either solely or the parts they own jointly with others, will be grouped together (aggregated) and assessed for land tax as if the land was owned by one corporation.
+Where two or more corporations are related, the land they own will be grouped together (aggregated) and assessed for land tax as if the land was owned by one corporation.

-See the Guide to Legislation: Land Tax - related corporations for more detailed information.
+See the Land Tax Guide to Legislation: Changes - Joint Owners, Land Held on Trust and Related Corporations for more detailed information.